 A student's projected scale score of 242 (hypothetically) falls exactly at the met expectations cut score.
-An error band centered right on the proficiency cut point would result in 50% of the error band located above and 50% below.
-As a result, he/she's proficiency projection, based on a projected score right at the proficiency cut point, would be 50%.
+An error band centered right on the proficiency cut point would result in 50 percent of the error band located above and 50 percent below.
+As a result, his/her proficiency projection, based on a projected score right at the proficiency cut point, would be 50 percent.